 McNamara Park, Broke

-The kids will love the rides, animal display and lasertag while mum and dad can enjoy the festival atmosphere.
-Over 60 market stalls, children’s activities and rides, whip cracking, live music, bush poetry, Tug-o-War, rocker car racing and so much more throughout day.
+The kids will love the rides, animal display and lasertag while mum and dad enjoy the festival atmosphere.
+Over 60 market stalls, food trucks, children’s activities and rides, whip cracking, live music, bush poetry, rocker car racing and so much more throughout day.

 Free mine tours to Bulga Open Cut mine will operate between 10am and 1.30pm for the whole family.

 The Fair Line-up

-Brooke Wicks, current Australian Ladies Whipcracking Champion will get the Fair off to a cracking start!
-In between demonstrations in the main stage area she’ll share her passion for whip cracking and plaiting with a kids coaching clinic and plaiting demonstrations.
+Former Australian Whipcracking Champion Andrew Thomas will get the Fair off to a cracking start!
+He’ll share his passion for whip cracking and plaiting with a kids coaching clinic and plaiting demonstrations.
 Bring your own whip or use one provided between 11.30am and 3pm.

 Rocker Cover Car Racing: Prizes to win!